KazApps/fastshogi/README.md

   You can enable this feature by adding `engine=true` to the log option.

-- **UCI Compliance Checker**: Fastshogi now offers a built-in UCI compliance checker,
+- **USI Compliance Checker**: Fastshogi now offers a built-in USI compliance checker,
-  allowing you to verify that engines adhere to the UCI protocol.
+  allowing you to verify that engines adhere to the USI protocol.
   To use this feature, simply run the following command:
   `./fastshogi --compliance ENGINE_PATH [ENGINE_ARGS]`
 - **Extended PGN Data**: You can now track nodes, seldepth, nps (nodes per